f4exb/sdrangel/plugins/channelrx/demodnavtex/readme.md

 <h3>4: Navarea</h3>

 Specifies the geographical area in which the receiver is in.
-This enables the plugin to decode transmitter station identifiers, and display which transmitter the current transmission timeslot is assigned to.
+This enables the plugin to decode transmitter station identifiers, and display which transmitter the current transmission timeslot is assigned to (5).
 Note that with good propagation conditions, it is possible to receive messages from another area, so the station indicated in the message table (17) should be checked against the location given in the recevied message text.

 <h3>5: TX</h3>